Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Weak convergence rates for approximations under Lyapunov conditions

 In the following, for any~$s\in[0,T]$, we extend the definition of any process~$Z_t$ defined on~$[s,T]$ to~$[0,T]$ by setting~$Z_t = Z_s$ for~$t\in[0,s)$.
-In the proofs, many computations are similar to those in Lemma~\ref{firstlem}, Theorem~\ref{seclem} and so are compressed.
+In the proofs, many computations are close in spirit to those in Lemma~\ref{firstlem}, Theorem~\ref{seclem} and so are compressed.

 \begin{lemma} Under Assumption~\ref{A4lya}, for any~$k_1 > 2(n+1)$,~$R>0$, there exist constants~$C>0$,~$n+1<\nu_1\leq k_1$ such that

 for all~$(s,t)\in\Delta_T$,~$x\in B_R$,~$\kappa \in \{ (\kappa_i)_{1\leq i\leq p_0}:\kappa_i\in\mathbb{R}^n, \abs*{\kappa_i} =1, 1\leq i\leq p, p_0\in \mathbb{N}_0\cap [0,p]\}$. \end{lemma} \begin{proof}